Drug recycling

 Drug recycling, also referred to as medication redispensing or medication re-use, is the idea that health care organizations or patients with unused drugs can transfer them in a safe and appropriate way to another patient in need.
-The purpose of such a program is reducing medication waste, thereby saving healthcare costs, enlarging medications’ availability and alleviating the environmental burden of medication.
+The purpose of such a program is reducing medication waste, thereby saving healthcare costs; improving patients’ access to necessary medication and overall enlarging medications' availability; and alleviating the environmental burden of medication.

 The debate

 Despite the need for waste-preventive measures, the debate of drug recycling programs is ongoing.
 It is traditional to expect that consumers get prescription drugs from a pharmacy and that the pharmacy got their drugs from a trusted source, such as manufacturer or wholesaler.
 In a drug recycling program, consumers would access drugs through a less standardized supply chain.
 Consequently, concerns of the quality of the recycled drugs arise.

-However, in a regulated process, monitored by specialized pharmacies or medical organization, these uncertainties can be overcome.
+However, in a regulated process, monitored by specialized pharmacies or medical organizations, these uncertainties can be overcome.
 For example, monitoring the storage conditions, including temperature, light, humidity and agitation of medication, can contribute to regulation of the quality of recycled drugs.
 For this purpose, pharmaceutical packaging could be upgraded with sensing technologies, that can also be designed to detect counterfeits.
 Such packaging requires an initial investment, but this can be compensated with potential cost savings obtained by a drug recycling program.
-Accordingly, drugs recycling seems economically viable for expensive drugs, such as HIV post-exposure prophylaxis medication.
+Additionally, integrating technology like blockchain can provide more traceability to donated medications while also making tampering more difficult.
+Accordingly, drugs recycling seems economically viable for expensive drugs, such as HIV post-exposure prophylaxis medication or oral chemotherapy used to treat various cancers.

 Donating practices

 In some countries, drug recycling programs operate successfully by donating unused drugs to the less fortunate.
-In the United States drug recycling programs exist locally.
+In the United States, drug recycling programs exist locally, although Tennessee law allows programs based in that state to accept donations of approved unused prescriptions from individuals and clinics anywhere in the United States.
 As of 2010, Canada had fewer drug recycling programs than the United States.
 These programs occur in specific pharmacies only, since these pharmacies are prepared to address the special requirements of participating in a recycling program.
 Usually, drug returns happen without financial compensation.
 In Greece, the organization GIVMED operates in drug recycling, and saved over half a million euros by recycling almost 60k drug packages since 2016.

 However, in other countries, such as Canada, implementation of drug recycling programs is limited.
 Other initiatives focus on donating drugs to third world countries.
 However, this is accompanied with ethical constraints due to uncertainties in quality, as well as practical constraints, due to making the drugs only temporarily available and not necessarily addressing local needs.
-The World Health Organization provided guidelines on appropriate drug donation, thereby discouraging donation practices that do not consider recipient’s needs, government policies, effective coordination or quality standards.
+The World Health Organization provided guidelines on appropriate drug donation, thereby discouraging donation practices that do not consider recipient's needs, government policies, effective coordination or quality standards.